-98. Rensselaer Russell House
+250. Rensselaer Russell House

-503 West Third (and South Streets) facing Washington Park, 1:30-4 Wednesday and Sunday, closed January-March, tours scheduled anytime by request This mid-Victorian home is restored to 1861 vintage and includes original furnishings.
-An oriental pagoda and gardens are located in the park across the street.
+(319) 233-3972, 503 West Third and South Streets facing Washington Park, 1:30-4 Wednesday and Sunday, closed January-March, tours scheduled anytime by request.

+This mid-Victorian home is restored to 1861 vintage and includes original furnishings.
+An oriental pagoda and gardens are located in the park across the street
-99. Waterloo Greyhound Park

-(319) 236-5050, 5030 Greyhound Drive, October 15-April 15, matinee races Friday-Sunday, evening races Tuesday-Saturday
+251. Waterloo Greyhound Park (319) 236-5050, 5030 Greyhound Drive, October 15-April 15, matinee races Wednesday, Friday-Sunday, evening races Tuesday-Saturday.
 From the pure speed of the greyhounds and the excitement of winning to the all-season inside comfort, you'll enjoy a day at the races.

-100. Star Clipper Dinner Train (515) 732-3738, Osage, Waverly and Waterloo, Iowa and Lyle and Glenville, Minnesota, office open 11-7 Monday-Saturday
+252. Star Clipper Dinner Train

+(319) 232-7558, Osage, Waverly and Waterloo, lowa and Lyle and Glenville, Minnesota, office open 11-7

+Monday-Saturday.
 The Star Clipper departs from one of the above locations for a three-and-a-half-hour round-trip ride through scenic Cedar River Valley.
 A four-course dinner is prepared and served right on the train.